Trump Will Regret Not Invoking Executive Privilege In Mueller's Russia Probe, Chris Christie Claims

 “It’s bad legal advice,” Christie concluded, then went on to defend Don McGahn who found himself “in an impossible situation.”

 Christie’s comments about Don McGahn are in reference to a New York Times story published August 18.
-Citing a dozen current and former West Wing officials briefed on the matter, the NYT reported on White House Counsel and Assistant to the President Don McGahn cooperating extensively with Robert Mueller.
+Citing a dozen current and former West Wing officials briefed on the matter, the NYT reported on White House Counsel and Assistant to the President, Don McGahn, cooperating extensively with Robert Mueller.

-McGahn, according to the New York Times, briefed Mueller’s team on Donald Trump’s attempts to put an end to the Russia probe, detailing the president’s efforts to fire, and replace special counsel Robert Mueller, who is currently investigating whether Donald Trump had colluded with Kremlin during the 2016 presidential election.
+McGahn, according to The New York Times, briefed Mueller’s team on Donald Trump’s attempts to put an end to the Russia probe.
+He reportedly detailed the president’s efforts to fire, and replace special counsel Robert Mueller, who is currently investigating whether Donald Trump had colluded with Kremlin during the 2016 presidential election.

-As the Inquisitr reported earlier today, president Trump slammed the NYT report, calling it “fake,” and accusing Robert Mueller, “and his gang of Dems” of refusing to look at “the real crimes,” the Democrats had allegedly committed.
+As The Inquisitr reported earlier today, President Trump slammed the NYT report, calling it “fake,” and accusing Robert Mueller “and his gang of Dems” of refusing to look at “the real crimes,” he says Democrats have committed.

 Former New Jersey Gov. Chris Christie says the White House will "totally" regret not invoking executive privilege.